 The French, were gathering support as they went.
 They advanced to Castlebar and after defeating a British force under Major-General Gerard Lake, crossed the River Shannon.
 But they could do no more.
 Major-General Lake, reinforced by British regulars, outmanoeuvred General Humbert and forced him to surrender at Ballinamuck on 8th September 1798.

-The threat to British security was over, although the subsequent repression of the Irish people was to be long remembered.
+The threat to British security was over.
+Although the subsequent repression of the Irish people became to be long remembered.
 The rebellion was to have an equally long memorial in the British Army.